has2r/Consolaria-2.0/README.md

 - **[Boss Checklist](https://steamcommunity.com/sharedfiles/filedetails/?id=2669644269)** & **[Fargo's Mutant Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2570931073)** support
 - **Holy Hand Grenade!**

-Holiday content is always active by default & can be restricted to the corresponding dates using the config menu.
+Holiday content is always active by default and can be restricted to the corresponding dates using the config menu.

 Also try [Heartbeataria](https://steamcommunity.com/sharedfiles/filedetails/?id=2958674071) for content from Chinese editions of the game: together, the mods make PC Terraria the most complete experience ever!